-

 Research Interests / Areas of Focus

-Cave Biology, evolution of blindness and depigmentation, taxonomy of nicoletiid insects.
+Cave Biology, evolution of blindness and depigmentation, taxonomy of nicoletiid insects, and fossils of Pleistocene megafauna found in caves.

 Awards and Honors